-To illustrate the power of private constrained PRFs we first describe a few natural applications, including deniable encryption, watermarkable PRFs, and searchable encryption.
+To illustrate the power of private constrained PRFs we first describe a few natural applications, including private constrained MACs, watermarkable PRFs, and searchable encryption.
+In Section 6.2, we also describe an application to symmetric deniable encryption.

 Private constrained MACs.
 Constrained MACs are the secret-key variant of constrained signatures, which were first introduced by Boyle et al. [BGI14].
 In a constrained MAC, the holder of the master secret key can issue constrained secret keys to users.
 Given a constrained key, a user can only generate MACs for messages that conform to some pre-specified constraint.
 Here, we consider private constrained MACs, where the constraint is also hidden from the user.
 Just as a secure PRF implies a secure MAC, a private constrained PRF yields a private constrained MAC.